The Gaussian Latent Machine: Efficient Prior and Posterior Sampling for Inverse Problems

 The standard method for sampling from a multivariate Gaussian distribution $\nd*{\mu, \Sigma}$ relies on computing the Cholesky factorization of the covariance matrix $\Sigma$ or its inverse (commonly referred to as the precision matrix).
 However, in high-dimensional settings, this approach is prohibitively expensive in terms of both computation and memory requirements~\cite{Vono:2022}.
 Therefore, we discuss an alternative direct sampling approach that is specifically tailored to the structure of the multivariate Gaussian distributions $\fxgz$ that arise as subproblems in the Gibbs sampler for \glspl{glm}.
-It is based on the following simple technical result that mirrors the structure of the multivariate Gaussian distribution from \cref{prop:xgz_mvg}. \begin{proposition} Let $Y \da \nd*{\mu_0, \Sigma_0}$ where $\mu_0 \in \R^m$ and $\Sigma_0 \in \symmpp^{m \times m}$ and suppose that $K \in \R^{m \times n}$ with $m \geq n$ and $\rank(K) = n$.
-Let the random variable $X$ be defined through the linear transformation
+It is based on the following simple technical result that mirrors the structure of the multivariate Gaussian distribution from \cref{prop:xgz_mvg}. \begin{proposition} Let $Y \da \nd*{\mu_0, \Sigma_0}$, where $\mu_0 \in \R^m$ and $\Sigma_0 \in \symmpp^n$ is a real symmetric positive definite matrix of size ${m \times m}$.
+Suppose that $K \in \R^{m \times n}$ with $m \geq n$ and $\rank(K) = n$.
+Define the random variable $X$ through the linear transformation

 Then